-Windows 10 allow you to download updates automatically even in background.
-Installing these updates will not bother your work or don’t make you panic.
-But sometimes you are using a limited data plan for Internet, the updates are very large in size, so you must have to keep an eye on the size of updates.
-Windows don’t provide size of updates by default.
-You have to use a third-party tool to identify the size of updates.
-I am providing you way to view the Windows Update Size in your Windows 10.
+Windows 10 allows you to download updates automatically even in the background.
+Installing these updates will not bother your work or will not make you panic.
+But sometimes you are using a limited data plan for the Internet, the updates are very large in size, so you must have to keep an eye on the size of updates.
+Windows don’t provide size updates by default.
+You have to use a third-party tool to identify the size of the updates.
+I am providing you a way to view the Windows Update Size in your Windows 10.

 Windows Update MiniTool

-Windows Update MiniTool is small portable tool which is present in both 32bit and 64 bit versions.
-The best thing about this that it not only tells you the size of previous update but also tells the size of available update.
-So according to the size of Update and your data package you can decide whether to download the update or not.
+Windows Update MiniTool is a small portable tool which is present in both 32bit and 64 bit versions.
+The best thing about this is that it not only tells you the size of the previous update but also tells you the size of available update.
+So according to the size of the Update and your data package you can decide whether to download the update or not.

 When you install it, a window will open that has options to show installed updates or available updates, select any one of them then the window will expand and all the related information will be shown to you including the size of update.